Trullelmao/TheRealWaveDictionary/README.md

 [jaj, jajj, JAjJAJA, etc]
-the combination of several J's and A's is a way to say "ok", "alright" and "whatever" all in one. usually executed once you don't know how to respond or can't think of something better.
+the combination of several J's and A's is a way to say "ok", "alright" and "whatever" all in one.
+Can also be used as an replacement for laugther.
+If not used in a comical manner it's usually executed once you don't know how to respond or can't think of something better.

 [arson] - act
 The cat will inevitably burn down the house.